Herrnhut brotherly agreement of 1727

 Your blood and righteousness.

 There is one major root problem for today’s Christians.
-That’s why I like to address “We who love God but at the same time choose to follow our own desires.”
+That’s why I would like to address “We who love God but at the same time choose to follow our own desires.”

 Jesus said; “- Go away you workers of iniquity!”